321david123/321david123/README.md

 # 💫 About Me:
 👨‍🎓 Learning...
-19yo Student @ Augustana College / looking to transfer into a top school
+19yo CS Student @ Augustana College / looking to transfer into a top school

 ## 🌐 Socials: